604.Independent Determinations Under the Social Security Act

 We make independent disability determinations.
-Our determination is based on all of the facts in your individual case.
+Our determination is based on all of the evidence from all sources in your individual case.

 604.2Do disability decisions by other agencies affect SSA's determination of disability?

-604.3Do medical opinions from a treating source affect SSA's determination of disability?
+604.3Do medical opinions from a medical source who regularly treats you affect SSA's determination of disability?